rajinder-yadav/dm-css/README.md

 - Small size (~25KB).
 - Fast loading and blazing execution.
 - Robust and compact Style-Notation.
-- Consistent, easy to use and learn styles.
+- Easy to use and learn styles.
-- Designed for Designer, yet developer friendly!
+- Designed for Designers, yet developer friendly!
 - No side effects, works like your own custom CSS styles.
 - Tested with hundreds of Test cases (370+).